sam81/pybdf/doc/intro.rst

 ************
 :Author: Samuele Carcagno

-pybdf is a pure python library to read BIOSEMI 24-bit BDF files.
+pybdf is a python library to read BIOSEMI 24-bit BDF files.
-While being slower than alternative C-based libraries like `BioSig <http://biosig.sourceforge.net/>`_, it is very easy to install and use.

 *************************